-Form WH-38 is used by contractors in Oregon to report compliance with Prevailing Wage Rate (PWR) Law.
-Reporting payroll information is required by Prevailing Wage Rate (PWR) Law, but using form WH-38 is voluntary.
-You can use your own format if you prefer, but it must contain the same information documented by correctly filling out form WH-38.
-You must also sign a certified statement which verifies the accuracy of the information you’re reporting.
+Form WH-38 is used by contractors in Oregon to report compliance with the Prevailing Wage Rate (PWR) Law.
+Reporting payroll information is required by the Prevailing Wage Rate (PWR) Law, but using form WH-38 is voluntary.
+You can use your format if you prefer.
+It must contain the same information documented by correctly filling out form WH-38.
+You must also sign a certified statement that verifies the accuracy of the information you’re reporting.
 For this reason, many contractors in Oregon simply use form WH-38 because it simplifies the compliance process.

 Adding project and business info to form WH-38